10 Best Ways to Lower Your Phone Bill

 Can cause you to overpay

 Remember how important it is to eliminate the excess services on your cell phone plan?
-Setting up autopay can dissuade you from reviewing your cell phone bill each month, which can lead you to overpay on products and services that you don’t necessarily need.
+Setting up autopay can dissuade you from reviewing your cell phone bill each month, which can lead you to overpay for products and services that you don’t necessarily need.

 Additionally, your cell phone provider may accidentally add charges or services to your bill by mistake; if you pay these charges automatically, you could miss the opportunity to flag mistakes or negotiate down the cost.

-Go No-Contract
+7. Go No-Contract

 Phone contracts might help you feel more secure, but they can lock you into a costly deal that’s difficult to get out of.
-Much like autopay, you’ll have to weight the pros and cons of whether a no-contract phone aligns with your financial needs and lifestyle.
+Much like autopay, you’ll have to weigh the pros and cons of whether a no-contract phone aligns with your financial needs and lifestyle.

 Pros of no-contract phones